Eurostar + NightJet to Austria

 'Settling into our private couchette, with traditional carriage seats and four padded bunks (with bedding) which are folded away for the evening and morning, I was impressed.
 Snug?
 Yes.
 But comfortable, clean and just enough space for the children to unleash some energy.'

-SnowCarbon writer Robbie Thorne travelled on the NightJet from Salzburg back to Scotland, following his ski trip to Gastein.
+SnowCarbon writer Robert Thorne took the NightJet and Eurostar from Salzburg to Scotland, following a trip to the Gastein Valley.

-Robbie's article for InTheSnow magazine, about Gastein as one of the most romantic resorts in the Alps, compares the journey back by train, to flying.
+Robert's article for InTheSnow magazine, about Gastein as one of the most romantic resorts in the Alps, compares the journey by train, to flying.

 How much do Eurostar + NightJet journeys cost?

-Rail travel from London to Austria, with a standard-class seat on Eurostar and a place in a six-berth couchette on the NightJet, start at £215 return per adult.
-However, prices always depend on availability, and at peak dates will be higher, perhaps up to £520 return.
-Depending on ages, children get about 30% off the adult fare.
+Rail travel from London to Austria, with a standard-class seat on the Eurostar and a place in a six-berth couchette on the NightJet, start at £215 return per adult.
+However, prices depend on availability and at peak dates will be higher—perhaps up to £520 return.
+Depending on their age, children can get about 30% off the adult fare.

 How to book Eurostar + NightJet journeys

-Journeys that combine Eurostar and Nightjet are not as straightforward to book as they should be.
+Booking a combined Eurostar and Nightjet journey is not as straightforward as it should be.

-Availability at peak holiday dates can be high, but if you aren't able to get tickets, it's worth noting that journeys to Austria are very achievable with daytime trains.
+Availability at peak holiday dates can be high, but if you can’t get tickets, it's worth noting that journeys to Austria are achievable through daytime trains (with overnight stops along the way).

 Booking online

 Most websites struggle with a London-to-Austria overnight journey booked in one go.
-Ticket-booking websites like Trainline and Rail Europe often don't seem to find the journeys.
-You can book the journey online yourself, using these two websites:
+Ticket-booking websites like Trainline and Rail Europe often fail to show complete journeys.
+For booking each leg separately, you can use these websites:

 Booking with a rail-booking agency

-Rail-booking agents have more sophisticated booking systems and can book the entire UK - Austria journey for you, which can make things easier.
-But for peak dates, agents may or may not be able to get you tickets (because demand can be high) so check with them first.
+Rail-booking agents have more sophisticated booking systems and can book your entire journey.
+However, for peak dates, agents may or may not be able to get you tickets (because demand is too high) so check with them in advance.

 The Travel Bureau